How to Prevent Mould in Wardrobe

 How Can You Prevent Mould?

-And then, as a rule of thumb, once you have washed your clothes, avoid putting them away before they are thoroughly dry.
-Damp clothes can attract mould, which can then spread into the fixtures of your wardrobe.
+As a general rule, once you’ve washed your clothes, avoid putting them away in your wardrobe before they are completely dry.
+Damp clothes can attract mould, which can then spread to the interior of your wardrobe.

-Mould is a common household problem that can be very annoying, particularly when it’s affecting your clothes and your wardrobe.
-The good news is that it can be easily prevented and rectified if you apply our advice shared above.
+Mould is a common household issue that can be quite troublesome, especially when it affects your clothes and wardrobe.
+The good news is that it can be easily prevented and addressed by following the advice we’ve shared above.